 Mr. Rowley has been recognized by his peers for his appellate work.
 He has been elected to the California Academy of Appellate Lawyers, and has been named a “Super Lawyer” and “Rising Star” in the appellate practice field by Super Lawyers Magazine.

-Mr. Rowley is an elected member of American Law Institute, and currently serves as a lawyer representative to the 9th Circuit Judicial Conference.
-He is a board member and past president of the Federal Bar Association of Los Angeles and previously served as a member of the California State Bar’s Standing Committee on Appellate Courts.
+Mr. Rowley is active in both legal academia and bar organizations.
+He serves as an Adjunct Professor of Law at the UCLA School of Law, teaching a clinical course in connection with the MTO/UCLA Law School Supreme Court Clinic, and is an elected member of the American Law Institute.
+He also serves as co-chair of the Central District of California Lawyer Representatives to the Ninth Circuit Judicial Conference.
+In that capacity, he helps plan and oversee the Central District’s annual Judicial Conference, and represents the District at the Ninth Circuit’s annual Judicial Conference.
+He is a board member and past president of the Federal Bar Association of Los Angeles, and previously served as a member of the California State Bar’s Standing Committee on Appellate Courts.
 He is also president of the Cutthroat Lawyers Bar Association, a group dedicated to the twin arts of lawyering and fly fishing.

 In addition to his work with legal organizations, Mr. Rowley is a member of the Pacific Council on International Policy, and a past fellow of the German Marshall Fund of the United States.
 He serves on the boards of directors of Foothill Family Service, a non-profit that provides counseling and educational services to needy families in the Los Angeles area, and the Center for Asian Americans United for Self-Empowerment, a non-profit that promotes Asian-Americans in politics.

 He lives with his wife Sarah, a federal prosecutor, and their three children in South Pasadena, Calif.